okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/overview/index.md

 For example, you use Okta as a user store for your apps, but you don't want your users to know that the app uses Okta behind the scenes.
 You can create a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) for the Okta domain, allowing you to alias `login.example.com` to `example.okta.com`.

-> Note: You must first customize the Okta URL domain if you also want to customize the hosted [sign-in page](/docs/guides/custom-hosted-signin/) or [error pages](/docs/guides/custom-error-pages/).
+> Note: You must first customize the Okta URL domain if you also want to customize the Okta-hosted [sign-in page](/docs/guides/custom-hosted-signin/) or [error pages](/docs/guides/custom-error-pages/).

 Okta serves pages on your custom domain over HTTPS.
 To set up this feature, you need to provide a TLS certificate that is valid for your domain.